 Initially, the PC drove eCommerce’s strong organic growth in Europe and North America back in the 1990s, as businesses and individuals grew increasingly comfortable with transacting online.
 The emergence of new platforms and social media, such as Facebook, opened up previously untapped opportunities.

-“Growth has more recently got impetus from tech-savvy smartphone and tablet users, particularly in countries with logistical challenges, where shopping in traditional bricks-and-mortar locations can be inconvenient in many areas or even unsafe,” says Thomas Lin, Director of Card Product Development at Standard Chartered.
+“Growth has more recently got impetus from tech-savvy smartphone and tablet users, particularly in countries with logistical challenges, where shopping in traditional bricks-and-mortar locations can be inconvenient in many areas or even unsafe,” says Thomas Lin, Director, Innovation, Mobile, E-commerce, Transaction Banking at Standard Chartered.
 “Even in the US many of the shopping malls are in decline or closing, while Amazon is championing robotic bodies.

 “So eCommerce is certainly here to stay, but the distinction between mobile and online payments and the traditional bricks-and-mortar shops will blur – as will that between online and offline transactions.”